robpomeroy/BrightOS/docs/INSTALL.md

 You will need a machine from which to run Ansible.
 In addition, your target machine should meet the following requirements:

-* Ubuntu installed (preferably minimal, for the cleanest effects; I use Ubuntu Server, 20.04)
+* Ubuntu or Orcale Linux installed (preferably minimal, for the cleanest; I use Ubuntu Server, 20.04 and Oracle Linux 8)
-* OpenSSH installed (with Ubuntu, you can select this as an option during O/S installation)
+* OpenSSH installed
-* A user account set up, with a password and sudo capability (I use 'ansible';
+* A user account set up, with a password and sudo capability
-  Ubuntu automatically sets up sudo)
-* Public/private keys set up for this user (TODO: document this)
+* Public/private keys set up for this user
-* The latest version of Python installed (installed by default with Ubuntu Server)
+* The latest version of Python and Pip installed
 * An internet connection, to download the necessary additional packages

-Having installed your base operating system, it is recommended to run update fully; e.g. under Ubuntu:
+Having installed your base operating system, it is recommended to update fully.

-    sudo -i
-    apt update
-    apt -y upgrade

 ## Setup and run